meshalAlbishi/ML_Work/README.md

 # ML_work

-this repository will include all my ML learning and raining resources, codes, learning projects
+this repository will include all my ML learning training resources, codes, learning projects :)